Boron-Calcium-Fish-Kelp Spray

 Once you’ve mixed all the ingredients, dilute and apply immediately & use it all.
 Or refrigerate a few days.
 Use within a month.
 Also, be sure to label and date everything!

-When & Where to Apply While I cannot make a specific recommended dosage & timing for your situation, this is the schedule I am following.
+While I cannot make a specific recommended dosage & timing for your situation, this is the schedule I am following with positive results:

 Vegetables & Flowers: